glycerine/zebrapack/cmd/addzid/README.md

      #
      # options:
      #   -o="odir" specifies the directory to write to (created if need be).
-     #   -X add tag to private fields of Go structs as well as public.
+     #   -unexported add tag to private fields of Go structs as well as public.
      #   -version   shows build version with git commit hash.
      #   -debug     print lots of debug info as we process.
      #   -OVERWRITE modify .go files in-place, adding zid tags (by default